-Students admitted on or before April 30th will have 30 calendar days from the date their acceptance email was sent to accept or decline enrollment and 45 days from the time of the acceptance email to turn in enrollment paperwork.

-If a student is admitted after April 30th, they will have 14 days to accept or decline enrollment at PIC and 21 days to return the enrollment paperwork.
-If a student is admitted after June 15th, they will have 5 days to accept or decline enrollment at PIC and 7 days to return the enrollment paperwork.
-If a student is admitted after July 15th, they will have 48 hours to accept or decline enrollment at PIC and 5 days to return the enrollment paperwork.
-If PIC does not receive enrollment confirmation and the paperwork back in the specified time period, the Director may decline enrollment to the student and offer the spot to the next student on the wait list.
+Students admitted before April 15 will have 10 calendar days from the date their acceptance email was sent to accept or decline enrollment and 5 days from the time of the acceptance email to turn in enrollment paperwork.
+If a student is admitted after May 15, they will have 5 days to accept or decline enrollment at the school and 7 days to return the enrollment paperwork.
+If a student is admitted after July 15, they will have 48 hours to accept or decline enrollment at the school and 3 days to return the enrollment paperwork.
+If the school does not receive enrollment confirmation and the paperwork back in the specified time period, the Director may decline enrollment to the student and offer the spot to the next student on the wait list.
 If enrollment is declined and then a parent later decides they would like to send their student after all, they will be asked to submit a new application and they will be placed on the wait list in the next available spot.

-As spots at PIC become available, the parent/guardian of the student will be contacted via email.
-If the parent does not have access to email and has specified that on their application, PIC will mail a letter of acceptance to the child's residence.
+As spots at the school become available, the parent/guardian of the student will be contacted via email.
+If the parent does not have access to email and has specified that on their application, the school will mail a letter of acceptance to the child's residence.

-PIC's Right to Refuse Enrollment
+School's Right to Refuse Enrollment

-PIC reserves the right to refuse to enroll any student currently under a term of expulsion or suspension by his or her school until that term is over.
+School reserves the right to refuse to enroll any student currently under a term of expulsion or suspension by his or her school until that term is over.

-PIC reserves the right to refuse to enroll a student if a parent willingly and knowingly provided incorrect information on the enrollment application.
+School reserves the right to refuse to enroll a student if a parent willingly and knowingly provided incorrect information on the enrollment application.

-If a student has accepted enrollment at PIC, but does not appear at PIC in the first 2 days of school, PIC will make reasonable attempts to contact the parents.
-If there is no response from the parent by the 3rd. day of school, PIC reserves the right to remove the student from their enrollment roster and offer the next student on the wait list the spot.
+If a student has accepted enrollment at the school, but does not appear at the school in the first 2 days of school, the school will make reasonable attempts to contact the parents.
+If there is no response from the parent by the 3rd day of school, the school reserves the right to remove the student from their enrollment roster and offer the next student on the wait list the spot.